liziyii/liziyii.github.io/_pages/about.md

 - **Ziyi Li**.
 (2021), *Financing Constraints of Small and Medium-sized Enterprises (SMEs) in Northeast China*.
 Academic Journal of Business & Management.
 - **Ziyi Li**.
 (2020), *An Empirical Analysis of CAPM and Fama-French Three-Factor Model -- Based on the Example of Shanghai Stock Exchange*.
 Education Reform and Development.

-# 🔬 Academic Work Experience
+# 🔬 Academic Experience
 - **Research Assistant**, National University of Singapore (03/2022 – 06/2022)
   - Proficient in Financial Modelling: Demonstrated proficiency in data collection and analysis to optimize asset allocation using the Markowitz model for ROI analysis, leveraging Black-Litterman modeling and matrix analysis techniques.
   - Equity Investment Decision Research: Conducted in-depth research by integrating technical indicators with market sentiment analysis.
 Utilized data visualization to predict stock price trends, resulting in the development of five comprehensive asset allocation reports.

-# 💼 Professional Employment and Internship Experience
+# 💼 Employment Experience
 - **Data Asset Specialist**, Shengjing Finance, Shenyang (09/2023 – 08/2024)
   - Corporate credit risk measurement research: Conducted research on methodologies for measuring corporate credit risk, using advanced statistical models and big data analytics.
 Developed a corporate credit risk assessment system to improve forecast accuracy and efficiency.
   - "Sunshine State-owned Enterprises" Information Platform Management: Managed and updated back-end information for the platform, ensuring correct and timely data dissemination, improving transparency for state-owned enterprises.